mienxiu/mienxiu.github.io/_posts/networking/2021-04-30-understanding-http-with-netcat.md

 Note that there is a blank line(`\r\n`) at the end of the message.
 It indicates all information for the request has been sent.

-## Buliding a web server using netcat.
+## Buliding a web server using netcat
 Let's run a simple web server using netcat and connect to it with a web browser.
 The web server in this example will redirect any incomming request to `https://google.com`.
 ```sh